apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 ingestion mechanisms using Tranquility.
 The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that the scalability and replication requirements are maintained.

-This service is provided in the `druid-kafka-indexing-service` core extension (see [Including Extensions](../../operations/including-extensions.html)).
+This service is provided in the `druid-kafka-indexing-service` core Apache Druid (incubating) extension (see [Including Extensions](../../operations/including-extensions.html)).

 <div class="note info">